 As a chess bettor, you should be aware of that and always look for the best odds.
 It also explains why having accounts with multiple chess betting sites is beneficial – it will allow you to bet with the best odds, effectively setting you up for the highest potential payout.

 If you want to start betting on chess, you might think that there isn’t much action happening throughout the year and that you might be limited to only a few competitions.
 But that’s not the case.

-Chess is played worldwide, and every country has its tournament and competitions on which you can wager.
-Yet out of all the chess tournaments you can bet on, just a few stand out as the most popular.
+Chess is played worldwide, and every country has tournaments and competitions you can wager on.
+Yet, out of all the chess tournaments you can bet on, just a few stand out as the most popular.
 The Candidates Tournament, Wijk aan Zee, Chess tournament in Linares, and many more.